BRONCHIECTASIS

 PNEUMONIA & PNEUMONITIS

-Pneumonitis (noo-moe-NIE-tis) is a general term that refers to inflammation of lung tissue.
+Pneumonitis (noo-moe-NIE-tis) is the inflammation of lung tissue.

-Technically, pneumonia is a type of pneumonitis because the infection causes inflammation.
-Pneumonitis, however, is usually used by doctors to refer to noninfectious causes of lung inflammation.
+While pneumonia is a type of pneumonitis, the term typically refers to noninfectious causes of lung inflammation.

 PLEURAL EFFUSIONS